 David Gibson's Home Page

 I'm a Linux kernel hacker, mostly, though I've also worked on other projects including, recently, qemu.
-I'm currently working at IBM's Linux Technology Centre.
+I'm currently working in Red Hat's virtualization group.

 Device Tree Compiler and libfdt